-A sweetener, although not necessary, is used in matcha lattes (hot or iced) to balance the slight bitterness of matcha.
-It is not advisable to use refined (white) sugar in matcha latte, as it is not increases the risk of obesity, type 2 diabetes, and heart disease while matcha helps fight these and other chronic diseases.
+A sweetener, although not necessary, is generally used in matcha lattes (hot or iced).
+It is not advisable to use refined (white) sugar in matcha lattes, as it is increases the risk of obesity, type 2 diabetes, and heart disease and the drinking matcha is intended fight these and other chronic diseases.
 So using refined sugar pretty much goes against the very purpose of drinking matcha.
 Rapadura sugar, which is unrefined (and not the same as brown sugar) is a healthier option.
 Alternatively, maple syrup or honey are much better alternatives and also give richness to the taste of matcha lattes.

 How does homemade compare with Starbucks matcha latte?

-Homemade matcha latte is any day better than matcha lattes from cafes such as ones sold in Starbucks.
-They tend to be loaded with sugar and because they are made on same processing blenders as other drinks, are not guaranteed to be purely vegan.
+Homemade matcha latte is any day better than matcha lattes from cafes such as Starbucks.
+Cafe matcha lattes tend to be loaded with sugar and because they are made on same processing blenders as other drinks, are not guaranteed to be purely vegan.
 They carry the risk of contamination with allergens.
 The quality, grade and origin of matcha used in the cafés varies significantly.
-Hence it is always better to buy you own matcha and make lattes at home using these simple recipes.
+Hence it is always better to buy you own matcha and make lattes at home using this simple recipe.

 Hot matcha latte recipe

-- Matcha green tea powder – preferably organic ceremonial or premium non-organic ceremonial) – 2.5gm (1/2 teaspoon)
+- Matcha green tea powder – preferably organic ceremonial– 2.5gm (1/2 teaspoon)